Seemavij/shanaya/README.md

 Shanaya is a ecommerce site.
 It sell Bridal dresses, Indo western dresses, Men sherwani & gown online.Variety of collection and clothes for sale on reasonable rate.

-You can reach the live site here
+  --You can reach the live site here--

 * Table of Contents: